 - Opportunities to work with experts in the field and learn from their work ethic and demonstrations of good practice.

 Our PE Curriculum is high quality, well thought out and is planned to demonstrate progression.
 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
+Within lessons, there are opportunities for formative assessment that is ongoing throughout each lesson.
+It judges progress and enables the teacher to make flexible adaptations to their planned teaching.
+Through ongoing assessment, tasks are matched to the ability of each child through differentiated activities and adult support, thus providing a level of challenge that is stimulating for pupils.

 In addition, we measure the impact of our curriculum through the following methods: